QuantEcon/lecture-source-py/source/rst/rational_expectations.rst

 We begin by applying the  Big :math:`Y`, little :math:`y` trick in a very simple static context

-A simple static example of the Big :math:`Y`, little :math:`y` trick
+A Simple Static Example of the Big :math:`Y`, Little :math:`y` Trick
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^